Iron Supplements and Constipation

 Iron supplements for anemia

-Taking iron supplements is marked/labeled easy on the stomach and does not cause constipation.
+Some iron supplements are marked/labeled as "easy on the stomach" and "does not cause constipation."

 I recently picked up a bottle of iron supplements making such a claim, and took them for a few days.
 At first, it seemed to live up to the claim, but after about the 4th or 5th day, my constipation did get a lot worse for a day or so.
 Was it due to this supplement or something else?
 It's hard to know for sure, but I did stop taking the supplement for a few days altogether and things resolved, and now I have changed the dosing, which leads to the next step.